uclaopt/AsyncQVI/readme.md

 # User Guide

-A light c++11 package for three reinforment learning algorithms under generative model:
+This is a C++11 package for three reinforcement learning algorithms that call use a sample oracle (also known as a generative model):
-- AsyncQVI: [AsyncQVI: Asynchronous-Parallel Q-Value Iteration for Reinforcement Learning with Near-Optimal Sample Complexity.](https://arxiv.org/abs/1812.00885) Yibo Zeng, Fei Feng, Wotao Yin
+- AsyncQVI: [AsyncQVI: Asynchronous-Parallel Q-Value Iteration for Reinforcement Learning with Near-Optimal Sample Complexity.](https://arxiv.org/abs/1812.00885) by Yibo Zeng, Fei Feng, Wotao Yin
-- AsyncQL: [Asynchronous Stochastic Approximation and Q-Learning.](http://www.mit.edu/~jnt/Papers/J052-94-jnt-q.pdf) John N. Tsitsiklis
-- VRVI:     [Variance Reduced Value Iteration and Faster Algorithms for Solving Markov Decision Process.](https://arxiv.org/abs/1710.09988) Aaron Sidford, Mengdi Wang, Xian Wu, Yinyu Ye
+- VRVI:    [Variance Reduced Value Iteration and Faster Algorithms for Solving Markov Decision Process.](https://arxiv.org/abs/1710.09988) by Aaron Sidford, Mengdi Wang, Xian Wu, Yinyu Ye
+- AsyncQL: [Asynchronous Stochastic Approximation and Q-Learning.](http://www.mit.edu/~jnt/Papers/J052-94-jnt-q.pdf) by John N. Tsitsiklis

-where the first two are implemented in asynchronous parallel fashion and the last one is single-threaded.
-Users should read papers for algorithm descriptions.
+The first and last algorithms (AsyncQVI and AsyncQL) are implemented in the asynchronous parallel fashion.
+The second one (VRVI) is single-threaded.

+## Install
+We implemented parallel computing in C++11 using the pthread lib and <pthread.h>.
+A gcc (version 4.8+) compiler is required.

+This package can be compiled on either Linux or Windows.
+On Windows, one can use MinGW and follow the instructions in  http://www.math.ucla.edu/~wotaoyin/windows_coding.html.

+To compile, run the command

+    make

 ## Usage
-We implement parallel computing with c++11 and the <pthread.h> lib.
-A gcc 4.8+ compiler is required.
-One can either run on Linux or Windows with MinGW (http://www.math.ucla.edu/~wotaoyin/windows_coding.html).
-After downloading the package, redirect to where the makefile locates.
-To compile, insert the command

-    make

-To execute with certain input parameters (see makefile, Line 38), insert the command
+To run a demo, call

     make run

-In the current makefile example, we test with parameters
+It runs an executable with the following  parameters, specified on Line 38 of makefile,

     -algo 0 -nthreads 4 -check_step 100000 -style 1 -len_state 20000 -len_action 8 -max_outer_iter 10000000 -max_inner_iter 5

-which represents solving a sailing problem (our test example) with 20000 states and 8 actions using AsyncQVI (-algo 0) with 4 threads ( -nthreads 4), globally cyclic sampling (-style 1), and 5 samples per approximation (-max_inner_iter 5) for at most 1000000 global iterations (-max_outer_iter 1000000).
-Read below for more details about parameter settings.
+The demo solves the sailing reinforcement learning problem with 20000 states and 8 actions using AsyncQVI (-algo 0) with 4 parallel threads (-nthreads 4), globally cyclic sampling (-style 1), and 5 samples per approximation (-max_inner_iter 5) for maximally 1000000 iterations (-max_outer_iter 1000000).

+You can change these parameters and also try the other two algorithms.
+The supported parameter settings are given below.

 ## Parameter Settings
-There are 15 parameters that can be tuned.
-Users can set values either in util.h -> struct Params (recompile after modification) or in makefile (Line 38) with
+There are 15 parameters.
+Users can set their values either in util.h -> struct Params (then you must recompile after each modification), or modify Line 38 of makefile, or use command-line options like

     -abc xyz
-In the example makefile, we did not list all parameters.
-Feel free to add by your needs.

-The parameter dictionary for three algorithms are listed below:
+The supported parameter settings are given below.

 ### Common for all three algorithms ###
-Name | Meaning
+Name | Description
 -----|--------
 params.len_state| dimension of state space params.len_action| dimension of action space